pytest-dev/pytest-rerunfailures/README.md

 A py.test plugin that re-runs failed tests up to X times to eliminate flakey failures

-It will only re-run tests that are marked with @pytest.mark.rerun_on_fail
+It will only re-run tests that are marked with @pytest.mark.flaky

 Installation:
 ============